 One thing I found annoying about the book is the constant ritual of characters saying, “May you live a long life and may energy shine on you from a million suns.” as well as “And may water, oxygen and plutonium be found in abundance wherever you land.”
 This was never in the TV version of the story.

-A small difference in the book is that the Master as a police commissioner comes from the planet Aldebaran IV instead of Sirius IV.
+A small difference in the book is that the Master as a police commissioner comes from the planet of Aldebaran IV instead of Sirius IV.
 Not sure why this got changed.
 Also the Indian character of Patel is replaced by a fair-haired man named Doughty.
 Not sure why this also got changed during the book.

 In the book, the Master makes mention of his employers, the Daleks, rather early.
 This rather spoiled the surprise for me as I was reading the book, since it was revealed at the end of the TV story that the Daleks were behind it all.
-I’m not sure why Malcolm Hulke had the Daleks mentioned so early on.
+I’m not sure why Malcolm Hulke had the Daleks mentioned very early on.

 It also gets clarified in the book that the Governor of the penal colony on the moon wanted to have prisoners like the Doctor and Professor Dale killed in the process when he and Cross make out they’re trying to help them.
-This adds a more sadistic and cruel portrayal of the Governor and Cross.
+This adds a more sadistic and cruel portrayal to the Governor and Cross.

-There’s a new moment in the book when the Doctor requests to the President about releasing the prisoners on the moon.
+There’s a new moment in the book where the Doctor requests to the President about releasing the prisoners on the moon.
 Reading the book, it turns out the political prisoners were all in a bid for peace.
 This was interesting with depicting how the Earth Empire of the 26th century was portrayed.